-Matthew H. Olson, PhD, is a professor of Psychology at Hamline University, in St. Paul, MN.
-He's also a really good husband (41 years in 2016 October), a dad, a serious guitar player, a Certified Spinning© Instructor (for real!), and a professional pirate.
+Matthew H. Olson, PhD, taught in the Psychology Department at Hamline University, in St. Paul, MN from September 1977 until August 2018.
+He's also a really good husband (43 years in 2018 October), a dad, a serious guitar player, a Certified Spinning© Instructor (card expired!), and a professional pirate.
 His wife insists that, upon retirement, he should open a Bed and Breakfast and share his Santa Fe cooking with guests.
 He disagrees.
 Who would do the cleaning, you see?

 Matt was born in Cuba, New Mexico and grew up in the deserts and mountains of the Southwest.
-When Matt was 13, his parents did the most horrendous thing they could possibly do: They uprooted and moved to Waukesha, Wisconsin, a vortex of sodden, gray, depressive days.
+When Matt was 13, his parents uprooted and moved to Waukesha, Wisconsin, a vortex of sodden, gray, depressive days.
 After surviving high school, he tried a year at University of Wisconsin–Madison, but he went out on strike before the end of November and lost the nominal scholarship that might have kept him there.
-Following a period of, well, let's call it distraction, in San Francisco in the early 1970s, he completed his undergraduate degree at the University of California at Davis in 1973.
+After dropping out and failing as a guitar player in San Francisco in the early 1970s, he completed his undergraduate degree at the University of California at Davis in 1973.
 Although intending to apply for a graduate program in Social Psychology, Matt erroneously applied and was accepted to the Experimental Psychology PhD Program at the University of Michigan, from which he graduated in 1977.
-Upon completing his PhD, he accepted a one-year, temporary appointment to the faculty at Hamline University, where he has taught for 39 years and during which time served as chair of the Psychology Department for 25 years--25 consecutive years.
-He plans to retire in 2018, after 41 years at Hamline.
-Santa Fe is calling.
-His daughter promises that she will hire him as a sometimes cycling instructor (even if his certification expires) and full-time janitor at Santa Fe Thrive.
+Upon completing his PhD, he accepted a one-year, temporary appointment to the faculty at Hamline University,